-The Washington Monument has been closed since August 2016 — the National Park Service was modernizing the elevator and building a new security-screening center — but it's scheduled to reopen this August.
+The Washington Monument has been closed since August 2016 — the National Park Service was modernizing the elevator and building a new security-screening center — but it's scheduled to reopen on September 19.
 Visitors will once again zoom up to the 500-foot-high observation point, which offers some of the city's best views.
 And if you want to impress your fellow elevator riders, here's some Washington Monument trivia: It's the tallest building in the district and it was the world's tallest structure when it opened in 1888.
 It lost the title six months later when Paris opened the Eiffel Tower.

 La Cosecha Market